How many of you have online dated? For the few in the back who haven’t — let me break it down for you as clear, clean, and simple as possible:

 He was honest, he was forthcoming, he was himself, and you know what?
 The people appreciated that.
 And you know what it created?

-Here’s the thing though — just because you know you can connect with your customer, it doesn’t guarantee they will connect with you.
+Here’s the thing, though — just because you know you can connect with your customer doesn’t guarantee they will connect with you.
 How do you do that?
 Well, remember earlier when I said there is a way to separate your blog from the 600 million blogs on over 1.7 billion websites?
 Of course, you do.
 Well, the answer is so simple that it’s psychotic —

 Remember this if you remember anything — your company is the only company on Earth that has you.
-You can have influences, you can have similarities, you can have identical — but you can’t have more of you.
+You can have influences, have similarities, and have identical ones, but you can’t have more of you.
 Write about that.
 Or have someone write about that for you.
 Just make sure they capture who you are, what your company is about, and why you do what you do.